 In order to log into your course, you will need to go to our Online Classroom page.
-Where the page prompts you to input an email address, you will need to put in the Username we issued you, and you will put the Password in the Password area.
+Where the page prompts you, you will need to put in the Username we issued you, and you will put the Password in the Password area.
 Remember, your password is case-sensitive.

 Once you have successfully logged in, simply click on the name of your course to get to your Course Homepage.

 Your Course Outline will contain a day-by-day plan for each chapter in your course, as well as links to any infosheets and worksheets, videos, sound files, and external links that are required for the course.

 Unlike German 1 and 2, your worksheets for this course will be graded by our team of tutors.
 At the end of each chapter, you will need to upload those worksheets.